Glengarry Glen Ross (film): Critical response

 The Chicago Tribunes Dave Kehr hedged his praise, writing that the film was "a well written, well staged and well acted piece, though there is something musty in its aesthetic - that of the huge, bellowing method performance, plastered over a flimsy, one-set world".

 Newsweeks Jack Kroll observed, "Baldwin is sleekly sinister in the role of Blake, a troubleshooter called in to shake up the salesmen.
 He shakes them up, all right, but this character (not in the original play) also shakes up the movie's toned balance with his sheer noise and scatological fury".

 In his review for The New York Times, Vincent Canby praised the portrayal of "the utterly demonic skill with which these foulmouthed characters carve one another up in futile attempts to stave off disaster.
 It's also because of the breathtaking wizardry with which Mr. Mamet and Mr. Foley have made a vivid, living film that preserves the claustrophobic nature of the original stage work."

 In his review for Time, Richard Corliss wrote, "A peerless ensemble of actors fills Glengarry Glen Ross with audible glares and shudders.
 The play was zippy black comedy about predators in twilight; the film is a photo-essay, shot in morgue closeup, about the difficulty most people have convincing themselves that what they do matters."

 However, Desson Howe's review in The Washington Post criticized Foley's direction, writing that it "doesn't add much more than the street between.
 If his intention is to create a sense of claustrophobia, he also creates the (presumably) unwanted effect of a soundstage.
 There is no evidence of life outside the immediate world of the movie."

 Legacy

-The film has had an enduring legacy for its memorable dialogue and performances, particularly the "Always Be Closing" speech by Alec Baldwin, whose character was created for the film adaptation to make the pressures of sales work more explicit.
+The film has had an enduring legacy for its memorable dialogue and performances, particularly the "Always Be Closing" speech by Alec Baldwin, whose character Blake was created for the film adaptation to make the pressures of sales work more explicit.
 In 2012, on the 20th anniversary of its release, David Wagner of The Atlantic dubbed it a cult classic, and Tim Grierson of Deadspin cited it as one of the "quintessential modern movies about masculinity".
 In 2014, English critic Philip French described the ensemble of Jack Lemmon, Al Pacino, Alan Arkin, Ed Harris, Kevin Spacey and Alec Baldwin as "one of the best American casts ever assembled".

-In 2005, Baldwin performed in a Saturday Night Live Christmas parody of the "Coffee is for closers" scene, portraying Winter's Breath, a head elf sent by Santa to motivate elves making toys for Christmas.
+In 2005, Baldwin performed in a Saturday Night Live Christmas parody of the "Coffee is for closers" scene, portraying Winter's Breath, a head elf sent by Santa Claus to motivate elves making toys for Christmas.
+Also, in the 2017 film The Boss Baby, the main character, voiced by Baldwin, says "Cookies are for closers" in a parody of the line from Glengarry Glen Ross.